Sample Complexity for Non-Truthful Mechanisms: Preliminaries

-This paper develops mechanisms for the batched environment and equilibria in these mechanisms that look to each agent like an {\em i.i.d. rank-by-bid position auction}.
-A position auction is defined by $n$ position weights $w_1\geq\ldots\geq w_n$ and an outcome is an assignment of agents to positions.
-If agent $i$ is assigned to position $j$ her allocation is $x_i = 1$ with probability $w_j$ and zero otherwise.
+{\em I.i.d.\ rank-by-bid position auctions} play a fundamental role in our analysis.
+In i.i.d.\@ environments the agents' value functions are identical $\vali = \vali[j]$ for all agents $i$ and $j$.
+An $n$-agent position auction is defined by $n$ position weights $\wali[1]\geq\ldots\geq \wali[n] \in [0,1]$ and an outcome is an assignment of agents to positions.
+If agent $i$ is assigned to position $j$ her allocation is $\alloci = 1$ with probability $\wali[j]$ and zero otherwise, i.e., $\expect{\alloci \given \text{agent $i$ is assigned slot $j$}} = \wali[j]$.
 The rank-by-bid allocation algorithm assigns agents to positions assortatively by bid.
 The following theorem shows that Bayes-Nash equilibria in rank-by-bid position auctions are straightforward.

-\begin{theorem}[\citet{CH13}] In i.i.d. position environments, the rank-by-bid winner-pays-bid and all-pay auctions have a unique and welfare-maximizing BNE (in which agents are assigned to positions in order of their true values). \end{theorem}
+\begin{theorem}[\citealp{CH13}] In i.i.d.\ position environments, the rank-by-bid winner-pays-bid and all-pay auctions have a unique and welfare-maximizing Bayes-Nash equilibrium (in which agents are assigned to positions in order of their true values), i.e., $\strati(\cdot) = \strati[j](\cdot)$ for all agents $i$ and $j$. \end{theorem}